dominikcebula/gcp-gke-hexagonal-todo-service/README.md

 example ([InMemoryTodoItemsRepository.java](service%2Fsrc%2Ftest%2Fjava%2Fcom%2Fdominikcebula%2Ftodo%2Fservice%2Fadapter%2Fout%2Fdb%2FInMemoryTodoItemsRepository.java)),
 to test behaviors in isolation.

-API testing is implemented that covers end-to-end flows, including real DB to assure fakes behaviors do not drift from actual behaviors.
+API testing is implemented that covers end-to-end flows.

 Testing pyramid is preserved by limiting amount of end-to-end tests, and most tests are implemented in isolation as Domain Services tests.